Olive Senior

 Olive Marjorie Senior (born 23 December 1941) is a Jamaican poet, novelist, short story and non-fiction writer based in Toronto, Ontario, Canada.
-She was awarded the Musgrave Gold Medal in 2005 by the Institute of Jamaica for her contributions to literature.
-Other awards she has won include the OCM Bocas Prize for Caribbean Literature.
+In 2005, she was awarded the Musgrave Medal in gold by the Institute of Jamaica for her contributions to literature.
+Her other awards include Norman Washington Manley Foundation Award for Excellence (2003), an honorary doctorate from the University of the West Indies (2017), and the OCM Bocas Prize for Caribbean Literature (2016).
 Senior was appointed Poet Laureate of Jamaica in 2021, serving in the post until 2024.

 Life and career

-Born in rural Jamaica in Trelawny, Cockpit Country, Olive Senior was the seventh of 10 children.
+Born in rural Jamaica in Cockpit Country, Trelawny.
+Olive Senior was the seventh of 10 children.
+She was the child of peasant farmers, but was often sent to live with her affluent Aunt and Uncle for extended periods of time in Haddo, Westmoreland.
+The glaring differences between these two homes greatly influenced Senior’s writing style and themes.
 She attended Montego Bay High School for Girls.
 At the age of 19, she joined the staff of the Jamaica Gleaner in Kingston and later worked with the Jamaica Information Service.
 Senior later won a scholarship to study journalism at the Thomson Foundation in Cardiff, Wales, and as a Commonwealth scholar attended Carleton University School of Journalism in Ottawa, Ontario, Canada.
+It was at Carleton where she took a course in creative writing, and began to take the practice seriously as a career.
+While studying at Carleton from 1964-1967, she began writing her works Talking of Trees (1985), and Summer Lightning (1986), which went on to win the Commonwealth Writer’s Prize.

 While at university, she began writing fiction and poetry.
 On her return to Jamaica, she worked as a freelancer in public relations, publishing, and speech writing, before joining the Institute of Social and Economic Research at the University of the West Indies, where she edited the journal Social and Economic Studies (1972–77).
 In 1982, she joined the Institute of Jamaica as editor of the Jamaica Journal.